 - Waterproof Pouches for Separation and Protection of these items + One Main Pouch for the lot

-BONUS – Invest in some artificial fire starting tinder and add to this kit to make life a whole lot easier if you need to get a fire going.
+BONUS – Invest in some artificial fire starting tinder and add to this kit to make life a whole lot easier if you need to build a fire and keep it going.

 This kit can be put together for less than the cost of a decent lighter and can quite literally be a life saver if you find yourself needing to call on it in dark and cold times.